 Best luxury accommodation in Valletta

 Located right across from the city gate as you enter Valletta, Domus Zamitello is a luxury hotel in a renovated 17th-century palazzo.
 It features an old townhouse salon where breakfast is served, and rooms overlooking city landmarks such as the opera house and parliament buildings.
-The location is perfect for delving into the city or getting out around Malta.view prices on booking.com
+The location is perfect for delving into the city or getting out around Malta.
+The hotel has implemented various measures in response to Covid-19 to safeguard health and safety, including temperature checks upon arrival, frequent and rigorous sanitisation, perspex partitioning at reception, table service, and capacity limits in elevators.view prices on booking.com

 This post-war family townhouse has been transformed into a modern boutique hotel and B&B, featuring a roof terrace for breakfasting with 360 city views.
 The rooms are spacious and well equipped, and the staff will happily give recommendations on the best nearby restaurants and bars to check out.view prices on booking.com